-• hold a valid Australian Qualifications Framework qualification:
+• hold a valid Australian Qualifications Framework (AQF) qualification:

-- level 2 if they use pesticides under supervision of a worker who has achieved level 3 competency - level 3 if they use pesticides independently, or supervise the use of pesticides by other workers - hold valid proof of competency - renew their qualification every 5 years.
+- AQF level 2 if they use Pesticides under supervision of a Worker who has achieved AQF level 3 competency - AQF level 3 if they use Pesticides independently, or supervise the use of Pesticides by other Workers - hold valid proof of competency - renew their qualification every five (5) years.

-Work health and safety
+Work Health and Safety

-To meet the service levels and statutory requirements, workers using herbicides are required to:
+To meet the Service Levels and statutory requirements, Workers using Herbicides are required to:

-- adhere to the following SafeWork NSW codes of practice: - Safe use of pesticides in non-agricultural workplaces - Managing risks of hazardous chemicals in the workplace - carry out a risk assessment: - o to inform the development of an integrated weed management approach and - prior to applying herbicides, including assessing the weather conditions and use of the public place - comply with the City's pesticide use notification plan - read, be inducted into and familiar with and adhere to the relevant safe work method statement and herbicide safety data sheet prior to applying herbicides - wear the required personal protective equipment.
+- adhere to the following SafeWork NSW Codes of Practice: - Safe use of pesticides in non-agricultural workplaces - Managing risks of hazardous chemicals in the workplace - carry out a risk assessment: - o to inform the development of an IWM approach, and; - prior to applying Herbicides, including assessing the weather conditions and use of the Public Place - comply with the City's Pesticide Use Notification Plan - read, be inducted into and familiar with and adhere to the relevant Safe Work Method Statement and Herbicide Safety Data Sheet prior to applying Herbicides - wear the required personal protective equipment.

-Volunteers are not permitted to use herbicides.
+Volunteers are not permitted to use Herbicides.